MYGITACCOUNT-10/DEEPFAKE-DETECTION/README.md

 ### **Project README: Layered CNN for Binary Image Classification**

 This repository showcases a deep learning project that tackles binary image classification using a custom-built Convolutional Neural Network (CNN).
-The model is designed to differentiate between "Real" and "Fake" images, demonstrating a robust and effective approach to a common computer vision problem.
+The model is designed to differentiate between "Real" and "Fake" images, using the **140k-real-and-fake-faces** dataset from Kaggle to demonstrate a robust and effective approach to a common computer vision problem.

 ---